9 Bible Verses about Grief

 Very truly I tell you, you will weep and mourn while the world rejoices.
 You will grieve, but your grief will turn to joy… Now is your time of grief, but I will see you again and you will rejoice, and no one will take away your joy. – John 16:20,22

-The night when he was arrested, Jesus spent time with his closest followers.
+The night when Jesus was arrested, he spent time with his closest followers.
 He wanted to assure them that even though a really difficult time lay ahead with his arrest and brutal death at the hands of the Romans, their grief was not going to be permanent.

 Death was not the end for Jesus.
 He was raised from death, and that has continued to give shape to Christian hope.
-Though we go through difficult seasons, if God could turn a tragedy such as Jesus’ death into a victory, then what else in our lives may bring us sorrow now, but we will overcome it?
+Though we go through difficult seasons, if God could turn a tragedy such as Jesus’ death into a victory, then what else in our lives may bring us sorrow now, but will be turned into victory by God?

-Ultimately, as we’ll see in the last verse, all our griefs will turn to joy.
+Ultimately, as we’ll see in the last verse, all our grief will turn to joy.
 Grief, loss, and death will not have the final say.

 No more death or mourning